mikeherch/Paratext-cms-plugins/README.md

 # Paratext-cms-plugins
-Python scripts that can be executed from within Paratext
+The Paratext application (produced by SIL/UBS) has an API for executing Python scripts from within Paratext.
+This repository contains scripts that can be executed in this environment.